google/reflectable.dart/reflectable/doc/TheDesignOfReflectableCapabilities.md

   without support for instance mirrors.
-In contrast, we have chosen to have a capability for obtaining class mirrors and similar source code oriented mirrors, which also controls the ability to perform `reflectType`; this is because having these mirrors may have substantial cost in terms of program size.
+In contrast, we have chosen to have a capability for obtaining class mirrors and similar source code oriented mirrors, which also controls the ability to perform `reflectType`; this is because having these mirrors may be costly in terms of program size, and it may not be needed in some situations.
   Finally, we have chosen to omit the method `reflectClass`, because it may be replaced by `reflectType`, followed by `originalDeclaration` when `isOriginalDeclaration` is `false`.

 * The basic mechanism to get reflection support for a class `C` is to